-In January 2021, Tony’s Chocolate released limited-edition dupes of iconic chocolate bars such as Kit Kat, Ferrero Rocher, Twix and Toblerone.
+In January 2021, Tony’s Chocolate released limited-edition dupes of iconic chocolate bars such as Kit Kat, Ferrero Rocher, Twix, and Toblerone.
 These look-alike chocolate bars were part of Tony’s ‘Sweet Solution’ campaign which raises awareness about modern slavery and child labor in chocolate companies’ supply chains.
 Tony’s Chocolonely calls for legislation to hold these corporations accountable.
 Although the company does lead by example, they are now challenging others to do the same.
-To do so, Tony’s team worked tirelessly to recreate an identical flavour to each chocolate bar.
+To do so, Tony’s team worked tirelessly to recreate an identical flavor to each chocolate bar.

 “If we can make look-alikes using our five sourcing principles, then anyone can,” says Ben Greensmith, a.k.a.
 Lord Chocolonely, representative of Tony’s Chocolonely in the UK.
 These sourcing principles include using 100% traceable cocoa beans, paying higher rates, strengthening farmer cooperatives, engaging in long-term partnerships, and reducing waste by focusing on cocoa quality.

-“Your favorite chocolate bar can be made better and it doesn’t have to result in exploitation at the beginning of the value chain.” says Greensmith.
+“Your favorite chocolate bar can be made better and it doesn’t have to result in exploitation at the beginning of the value chain,” says Greensmith.

 The campaign was met with backlash and pressure from chocolate giants to keep these limited-edition bars off the shelves.
-The identical looking chocolate bars were removed from shelves only a week after it’s launch.
+The identical-looking chocolate bars were removed from shelves only a week after its launch.
 Although this move was disappointing, Greensmith argues that the reaction from consumers in the UK brought more attention to the cause.
 The PR stunt also caught the eye of Nestle and Ferrero, which both reiterated their support for the common fight against child labor in their supply chains.

-Tesla: an out-of-this-world PR stunt
+SpaceX: an out-of-this-world PR stunt

 In reality, the goal of this event was to launch the rocket successfully.
 Adding a Tesla was “just for fun” according to the billionaire CEO.
 Of course, the clever placement of the cherry red cargo attracted more than 2.3 million views online.
 Since the launch, these videos have amassed tens of millions of views and virtually every news outlet on the planet has written about the launch.